medic/cht-docs/content/en/apps/tutorials/multi-facility-users.md

 Once this is done, you have created a supervisor who is assigned to multiple Health Facilities.
 You can logout and log into the app using the `username` and `password` that you just created.

-### Points to Note.

-- The new multi-facility feature be applied to any `role` in a hierarchy.
+{{% alert title="Note" %}} - The new multi-facility feature be applied to any `role` in a hierarchy.
 It can also be applied to multiple roles in a hierarchy.
 You need to add the role to the array with the key `"can_have_multiple_places"`.

 ```json
   "permissions": {